mlswg/mls-protocol/draft-ietf-mls-protocol.md

   `capabilities` field of this LeafNode indicates support for all the credential types currently in use by other members.

-* Verify that the extensions in the leaf node are supported.
-The ID for each extension in the `extensions` field MUST be listed in the field `capabilities.extensions` of the LeafNode.

 * Verify the `lifetime` field:
   * If the LeafNode appears in a message being sent by the client, e.g., a proposal or a commit, then the client MUST verify that the current time is within